databrickslabs/dbignite/README.md

 use cases](#future-extensions).

 ## Core Use Case: Quick Exploratory Analysis of a FHIR Bundle
-The utilities in the _dbinterop_ package can be used to minimize friction when dealing with a variety of health data models on the Databricks analytics platform.
+The utilities in the _dbi_ package can be used to minimize friction when dealing with a variety of health data models on the Databricks analytics platform.
-In this example, the _dbinterop_ package enables quick exploratory analysis of the people in a FHIR bundle.
+In this example, the _dbignite_ package enables quick exploratory analysis of the people in a FHIR bundle.

 > Direct exploratory analysis of
 > FHIR bundles requires complex queries and ETL
 > pipelines.
 In many cases, ad-hoc analysis may not
-> be computationally feasible. _dbinterop_ greatly
+> be computationally feasible. _dbignite_ greatly
 > simplifies "running SQL queries
 > on FHIR bundles".